Kuwait: Website blocked of the book "I'm Bedoon"

 According to reports received by the Gulf Centre for Human Rights (GCHR), on the morning of 25 November 2018, the website hosting the book "I’m Bedoon" was completely blocked in Kuwait and not accessible online.
 It is worth mentioning that the book was available free of charge to those interested at the website: www.bidoon.org.
 The website is not functioning at the moment as it was targeted but will be back to work shortly.

 On 23 November 2018, Al-Anezi, in a tweet published on his twitter account, dedicated the book to Saleh Al-Fadala, head of Central Apparatus for Illegal Residents’ Affairs.
 The Central Apparatus has failed, since its establishment in 2010, to enable the Bedoon community to obtain their civil and human rights.
-Al-Anezi has received a number of threats since publishing his book on the Internet on 21 November 2018.
+Al-Anezi has received a number of threats by auhtorities since publishing his book on the Internet on 21 November 2018.

 The author describes his book as "a psychological war story that I lived in the dream of having a homeland and having rights like any other person around the world."